 Studio Kukkapuro

-The studio will evolve into a home museum and a centre for design thinking in the coming years.
+The studio will evolve into a small home museum and a centre for design thinking, and will be opened for the public in 2027.
 The project is led by the next Kukkapuro generation, Isa Kukkapuro-Enbom and Ida Kukkapuro.

 Irmeli Kukkapuro – Portals, the first book of Irmeli Kukkapuro’s art